andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - No

-*Q1.5* In how many countries does your organization work?
+*Q1.5*: In how many countries does your organization work?

 :   Numeric text field

+    If more than 5, let them choose whichever ones?

+*Q1.6a–d*: Besides the country where your organization has its headquarters country, where does your country work?

+:   Autocomplete text field populated with a list of countries

+    Verify that it's not the same as their home country

+    Ask this question 1–4 times, depending on Q1.5

 ---

 # Organizational questions

-*Q2.1* Which issues does your organization focus on?
+*Q2.1*: Which issues does your organization focus on?

 :   Multiple answers allowed

-    Option order randomized (except "Other", which stays at the bottom)
+    MAYBE: Option order randomized (except "Other", which stays at the bottom)

     - Development
     - Human rights